MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-pol-standard-audit-file-saf.md

 This setup resembles the additional setup that you completed for the SAF VAT sales and purchase register excepting **Configure the ER model, and format for the report.**

-To report correctly some important tags in the report, define **Application specific parameters** (for versions of the “VAT Invoices (PL)” format starting from 48.36.58).
-Open **Configurations > Application specific parameters > Setup** on Action pane, select version of the format which you are going to use (for example, “48.36.58”) and set up for this version values for each of the Lookups in the list on the right:
+To correctly report some of the important tags in the report, define the **Application specific parameters** (for versions of the “VAT Invoices (PL)” format starting from 48.36.58).

+1. Open **Configurations** > **Application specific parameters**, and on the Action Pane, select **Setup**.
+2. Select the version of the format that you are going to use (for example, “48.36.58”), and then set up the values for each of the Lookups in the list on the right.

 |   Name            |   Short description En. | Short description Pl. | Description En. |  Description Pl. |
 |-------------------|-------------------------|-----------------------|-----------------|------------------|